Wryneck Cam-Mhuin Jynx torquilla

 Apart from two in November, three records in April and in May and eight in August the rest were seen in September and October.

-One county record up to the end of 2013.
+One county record up up to the end of 2020.

 1988 Cape Clear Island, immature female, trapped, 16th to 19th October.

-Distribution: Breeds in northern North America and winters in the southeastern states of North America, Central America and the Carribbean.
+Global Distribution: Breeds in northern North America and winters in the south-eastern states of North America, Central America and the Caribbean.

-Three county records up to 1950 and none until 2008 when one was seen on Cape Clear on the 19 to 20 April.
+Three county records up to 1950 and none until 2008 the first one in the county was seen on Cape Clear on the 19 to 20 April.

-This species in now breeding at a number of sites on the east coast of Ireland and there is evidence to suggest it is spreading south and west and it is thought that it won’t be too long before it is added to the county list of breeding species.
+Following a rapid expansion of its breeding range in the UK and first breeding record in Ireland was in 2006.
+This species in now breeding at a number of sites on the east coast of Ireland and there is evidence to suggest it is spreading south and west with sightings from places covering one quarter of the island.
+It is safe to assume at this stage that it won’t be too long before it is added to the county list of breeding species.

 Northern Flicker Colaptes auratus